mortennobel/KickJS/README.md

 Take a look at the <a href="http://www.kickjs.org/tutorial/index.html">tutorial</a>, which gives a gentle introduction to the concepts used in the game engine.

-## Bugs
+## Bugs, missing features and performance improvements

-Checkout the bug section at GitHub https://github.com/mortennobel/KickJS/issues
+Checkout the issues section at GitHub https://github.com/mortennobel/KickJS/issues

 ## License